alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `android:strokeColor` | `<path>`     | `integer`  | - - -     | - - -     |
 | `android:strokeWidth` | `<path>`     | `float`    | `0`       | - - -     |

 Let's see how this all works with an example.
 Say we wanted to create a play, pause, and record icon for a music application.
-We can do so by defining three separate `path`s:
+We can represent each icon using a single `path`:

 ```xml
 <vector